argoproj/applicationset/docs/Generators-Git.md

     └── values.yaml
 ```

-This reposistory contains two directories, one for each of the workloads to deploy:
+This repository contains two directories, one for each of the workloads to deploy:

 - an Argo Workflow controller kustomization YAML file
 - a Prometheus Operator Helm chart